 In this process, the temperature gets reduced for pasteurization to 63°C for 30 minutes.
-The prolonged period alters the milk proteins structure and makes them better for manufacturing yogurt.
+The prolonged period alters the milk protein structure and makes them better for manufacturing yogurt.

-The method is great for batch pasteurization, where milk gets held in a jacketed vat.
+The method is excellent for batch pasteurization, where milk gets held in a jacketed vat.
 Manu designs concerning batch pasteurizers are suitable for both commercial and domestic usage.

 It’s the closed pasteurization process.
 This product does not get exposed for a fraction of a second during the process.
 It includes heating cream or milk between 135°C and 150°C for 1-2seconds.
-Upon then, it must get chilled immediately in the hermetic container for storage.
-UHT still pasteurization remains a popular milk preservation method for stable and safe milk.
+Upon then, it must get chilled immediately in the airtight container for storage.
+UHT still pasteurization remains popular for stable, safe milk preservation methods.

-The outbreaks resulting from unpasteurized milk or products are greater than the outbreaks associated with pasteurized milk.
+The outbreaks of unpasteurized milk or products are more significant than those associated with pasteurized milk.
 Younger adults and children suffered the most and got affected by dangerous ailments.
-The reason why unpasteurized milk is unhealthy is that raw milk comprises pathogens that cause illness.
+Unpasteurized milk is unhealthy because raw milk comprises pathogens that cause illness.

 Although some people may say that they have survived on raw milk in their childhood, public healthcare authorities have cases where people got sick from drinking such type of milk.
-With the newer trends in the farming industry, compulsory milk pasteurization has eliminated outbreaks of milk-borne severe diseases.
-But even amidst technological revolutions in this industry, outbreaks from raw milk still occur.
-This reminds the world about the hazards pertaining to drinking raw milk.
+With the newer trends in the farming industry, compulsory milk pasteurization has eliminated outbreaks of severe diseases.
+But even amidst technological revolutions in this industry, attacks from raw milk still occur, reminding the world about the hazards of drinking raw milk.